-We are writing to inform you that AUS, Inc. ("AUS"), the parent company of SSRS, MSG, RoyaltySource and AUS Consultants, recently experienced a ransomware attack that may have involved some of your information described below.
-The information believed to be at risk from this incident includes information related to current and former employees.
-While we have no evidence of attempted or actual misuse of your information as a result of this incident, we are providing you with information about the incident, the measures we have taken in response, and steps you can take to help protect your information, should you feel it appropriate to do so.
+We are writing to inform you of a data privacy incident experienced by nbkc Bank ("nbkc") that may have involved your information described below.
+While we have no evidence of attempted or actual misuse of any information, we are providing you with information about the incident, our response, and steps you can take to help protect your information.